Mark Dindal

-Mark Dindal (born 1960) is an American filmmaker, animator and voice actor.
+Mark Dindal is an American filmmaker, effects animator and voice actor.
 Best known for his work at Disney, he directed the company's 2000 animated film The Emperor's New Groove (2000), as well as their 2005 film Chicken Little.
 Prior, he was credited with animation work on the Disney Renaissance films The Little Mermaid (1989) and Aladdin (1992), as well as Tom and Jerry: The Movie (1992).
 In 1997, he briefly moved to Warner Bros.
 Animation and made his directorial debut with the film Cats Don't Dance, which won an Annie Award for Best Animated Film.
 Dindal directed the 2024 animated film The Garfield Movie for Sony Pictures and Alcon Entertainment, which was met with commercial success despite negative reviews.

 Early life

-Dindal was born in Columbus, Ohio in 1960.
+Dindal was born in Columbus, Ohio.

 Growing up, Dindal was influenced by Disney films and Warner Bros.
 Cartoons.
 One of his earliest influences was Disney's The Sword in the Stone, which he remembers his grandmother taking him to see when he was three years old.
 It also helped that his father took art as a hobby and taught Dindal to draw while growing up in Syracuse, New York.

 During his teen years, Dindal attended Jamesville-DeWitt High School, where he attended most of the art classes that the school had to offer, along with making comic strips and short films.
 Dindal learned animation at CalArts.
 He began working at Disney in 1980.

 Career

-Effects Animator at Disney (1980–1988)
+Effects animator at Disney (1980–1988)

 His early work included The Fox and the Hound (1981), The Black Cauldron (1985), Mickey's Christmas Carol (1983), The Great Mouse Detective (1986), and Oliver & Company (1988), each following a very similar animation style in all the films.
 This style consisted of similar backgrounds with delicate animation and complex character effects, which was well received.

-Leaving and Returning to Disney (1986–1992)
+Leaving and returning to Disney (1986–1992)

 After these projects, Dindal briefly left Disney to work on several projects for varying studios, including BraveStarr and The Brave Little Toaster.
 He returned to the studio in 1987 and got his first head role as a visual effects supervisor for The Little Mermaid (1989).
 He later worked as head animator for the film The Rescuers Down Under (1990) and worked as an effects animator on the animated film Aladdin (1992).